 - Treble: 4

-With this amp model enabled, the tone we get from our guitar tab is substantially thicker and warmer than the previous recording.
+With this amp model enabled, the tone we get from our guitar tab is substantially thicker and warmer than the previous recording, though not quite a full distortion.

 Now you'll notice that instead of just a pedal EQ, we have an actual amp model that can serve as the preamp for the rest of our digital pedals.